SECONDARY/ HIGHER EDUCATION

 There is plenty of complimentary space for coaches and minibuses to park at the Resort.
 This is located by our Lodge Gate entrance.
 At peak times entrance to the Resort can become rather busy so early arrival is always advised.

-Chessington Resort maps are available to all visitors when they enter the Resort, however we have limited physical maps and we advise all students and teachers to download our free Chessington World of Adventures app which has an interactive map and details of ride queue times.
+Chessington Resort souvenir guides are available to purchase at all of our retail stores.
+We advise all students and teachers to download our free Chessington World of Adventures app which has an interactive map and details of ride queues and show times.

 Yes the park is well sign-posted along with comprehensive detail on the park map.